-AFMA and AAP are committed to providing feedback to concession holders, MACs, RAGs and the industry consultative committee.
+AFMA and AAP are committed to providing feedback to concession holders, MACs and RAGs.
 This includes:

 - program and technical updates - feedback on the performance of their e-monitoring system - feedback on logbook catch reporting (as compared to e-monitoring).

 3.4 Financial Management